 A furnace is a more powerful heating system

-and is essential for certain colder climates.
-That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit.
+and is necessary for certain colder climates.
+That’s because a heat pump has trouble when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
 As peculiar as it may sound, during heating season, a heat pump is purposed to pull heat from the air outside and use it to raise the temperature of the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may work perfectly during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for specific northern climates, but more land must be available in order to install the necessary piping for a geothermal system.
+In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a great alternative for specific northern regions, but additional land must be available in order to install the proper piping for a geothermal system.

 When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.